Robert F. Sykes

 A Heartland Profile

-This scholarship was established to benefit students in the Civil Engineering or Engineering Management master's programs who are enrolled in graduate distance education courses through the Division of Continuing Education in the College of Engineering at Kansas State University.
+This scholarship was established to benefit students in the Civil Engineering or Engineering Management master's programs who are enrolled in graduate distance education courses through the College of Engineering at Kansas State University Global Campus.

 Robert "Bob" Sykes leaves a legacy of counting others more worthy than himself, always showing need for divine guidance.
 The way he conducted himself should be a model for all in the civil engineering profession in putting benefits to mankind first.
 His obligation as an engineer is the heritage of making nature's vast resources of material and energy usable and turning the principles of science and technology to practical use.